 What Else Is Important in Selecting a Canister Vacuum?

 Portability: How Easy Is the Vacuum to Carry & Store?

 Maneuverability scores measure the movement of the vacuum when it's in use, but the ease of carrying it around is nearly as important.
-Since canister vacuums are heavier than uprights, a body you can lift and carry with ease is especially important for homes with multiple floors.
+Since canister vacuums are known for going where uprights can't easily go, a body you can lift and carry with ease is especially important for homes with multiple floors.
 The position of handles is important, as well as the length of the hose and power cord.
 A canister with a large capacity is important to cleaning performance, but a large canister can be less portable.
 The best canister vacuums strike a good balance of capacity and portability.

 We considered whether the canister was designed for storage, if it fit well in a standard closet and how many attachments it came with.
 Some vacuums come with a variety of attachments.
 While these help you with specific jobs around your home, they also add to the bulk of the vacuum and may require extra storage space.
 The best vacuums have clips on the base for the attachments to reduce the storage space they need.